 New vapers today have it easy.
-There are countless online vaping resources (like this one, for example) to help newcomers wade through mounds of tips, tricks and information, and get the guidance they need to get started.
+There are countless online vaping resources (like this one, for example) to help newcomers wade through mounds of tips, tricks and information, and get the guidance they need to get started with a vape.
 But when we harken back to the good ol’ days of 2009 or so, knowledgeable websites weren’t that common, and people had to resort to word-of-mouth to get by.
 For many, this word-of-mouth came from vape forums.

 But, unlike so many communities from the early days, many of the original vape forums are not only still alive but flourishing, thanks to intelligent discussion topics, well-moderated threads, and a tight-knit sense of community uncommon to other areas.